 Wacquant’s scholarly articles have appeared in journals of sociology, anthropology, criminology, social theory, feminist studies, social policy, philosophy, psychology, physical education, literature, architecture, and urban and cultural studies, and have been translated in twenty-six languages.
 Among his books are:

-- Body and Soul: Notebooks of an Apprentice Boxer (2022), expanded anniversary edition, out in November 2021 (with 140 pages of new text; original edition 2004), translated in 10 languages.
+- Body and Soul: Notebooks of an Apprentice Boxer (2022), expanded anniversary edition, (with 140 pages of new text; original edition 2004), translated in 10 languages.

-- Punishing the Poor: The Neoliberal Government of Social Insecurity (2009), Duke University Press, translated in 8 languages.
+- Punishing the Poor: The Neoliberal Government of Social Insecurity (2009), translated in 8 languages.

 - Urban Outcasts: A Comparative Sociology of Advanced Marginality (2008), translated in 8 languages.